-Consensus Statement: The panel of experts highlighted that the diagnosis of aTTP is challenging in GCC countries.
-ADAMTS-13 test is unavailable in most institutions and is usually outsourced, except for the Tawam Alain hospital in UAE.
-However, the experts stated that the test remains of limited utility as the results are often received 10 to 14 days after the presentation.
+The panel of experts highlighted that the diagnosis of aTTP is currently challenging in the GCC countries.
+ADAMTS-13 test is unavailable in most institutions and is usually outsourced, except for the Tawam

+Alain hospital in UAE.
+However, the experts agreed that the test remains of limited utility as the results are often received 10-14 days after the presentation.
 As such, the experts reported their reliance on the clinical presentation and surrogate laboratory parameters for the diagnosis and treatment of patients.
-They also agreed that the PLASMIC score remains predominately used for the prediction of thrombotic microangiopathy among patients with clinically atypical aTTP symptoms.
+They also agreed that the PLASMIC score is predominately used for the prediction of thrombotic microangiopathy among patients with clinically atypical aTTP symptoms.

-On the other hand, the experts listed several diagnostic challenges.
-Many patients, especially those from remote areas, do not have access to tertiary, well-equipped, centers.
-In addition, the availability of ICU beds for hospitalization of aTTP during acute episodes is another challenge.
-The emergency physicians' awareness about the signs and symptoms of thrombotic microangiopathies may be limited in some centers in GCC countries, which, in return, can lead to delayed referrals and initiation of plasma exchange.
-However, experts from Oman stated that physician awareness about aTTP, its management, and its urgency had improved recently, particularly in the ICU or the emergency department.
-The panel recommended awareness campaigns for general practitioners and ICU physicians to improve early recognition of thrombotic microangiopathies.
+The experts listed several diagnostic challenges for aTTP.
+Many patients, especially those from remote areas, do not have access to tertiary, well-equipped centers.
+Another challenge is the availability of intensive care unit (ICU) beds to admit emergency aTTP patients having acute episodes.
+The emergency physicians' awareness about the signs and symptoms of TMAs may be limited in some GCC medical facilities, leading to delayed referrals and late initiation of plasma exchange.
+However, experts from Oman stated that physician awareness about aTTP, its management, and its urgency had improved recently, particularly at the emergency departments and ICUs.
+The panel recommended awareness campaigns for general practitioners and ICU physicians to improve their skills for early recognition of TMAs.

-Management of aTTP in GCC countries
+Management of aTTP in the GCC countries

-As previously mentioned, early identification and prompt management represent the cornerstone for a favorable prognosis of TTP.
-Patients with TTP are typically managed in ICU for continuous monitoring and evaluation.
+As previously mentioned, early identification and prompt management represent the cornerstone for a favorable prognosis of patients' TTP.
+Such patients are typically managed in ICU for continuous monitoring and evaluation.